15 Easy Ways to Save Money

 This might sound more like spending than saving, but if you’re currently only paying the minimum on your credit cards, a big chunk of your payment is likely going towards interest.
 Chipping away at the principal can feel like a tall mountain to climb.

 Can’t seem to make a dent in your credit card debt?
-You might want to look into a zero-interest balance transfer offer, using a lower-interest personal loan to pay off the debt, or finding a debt management plan.
+You might want to look into a zero-interest balance transfer offer, using a lower-interest personal loan to pay off the debt, or finding a debt reduction plan.

 7. Canceling Subscriptions